Rakesh-MS-91/Blood-Cell-Detection/README.md

 Keras implementation of Faster R-CNN

 USAGE:
+Extract the train_test_datset to the folder in which you run the ipynb file

  - simple_parser.py provides an alternative way to input data, using a text file.
 Simply provide a text file, with each line containing: